 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Buying Online Drugs Safely
+Home > Be Healthy > Health Library > Buying Online Drugs Safely

 Buying medicine over the Internet can make life a lot easier.
 Medicines on the Internet are sometimes cheaper.
 Your pills are delivered to your door.

 Unfortunately, there are many dishonest online drugstores—and it can be hard to tell the honest ones from the dishonest ones.
 So you need to be very careful when you're buying medicines online.

 You can safely buy medicine online if you use online pharmacies recommended by the National Association of Boards of Pharmacy.
 This organization verifies Internet drugstores throughout the United States and most Canadian provinces.

 The National Association of Boards of Pharmacy has created a website at www.awarerx.org.
 You can visit this site to find out which online drugstores are recommended and which aren't.

 It's also safe to buy medicine through your health insurance company's website.